 8. The Future of Employee Engagement: Real-Time Monitoring and Digital Tools for Engaging a Workforce

 Jennifer R. Burnett and Timothy C. Lisk

-Michael Segalla is Professor of Management at HEC Paris.
-He is Franco-American and has taught at McGill University, City University of New York and was appointed Visiting Chair Professor at Hangzhou Dianzi University in China.
-His research focuses on cross cultural risk analysis.
+Michael Segalla is Professor of Management at HEC Paris, France.
+He is Franco-American and has taught at McGill University and City University of New York, and was appointed Visiting Chair Professor at Hangzhou Dianzi University, China.
+His research focuses on cross-cultural risk analysis.